All the latest news from the farm and the kitchen

 Europol has warned that olive oil is a ‘high risk’ for falsification and, in March, Italian authorities seized more than 20 tons of olive oil from Greece and southern Italy, which was being mis-sold as Tuscan extra virgin olive oil.
 Many believe that droughts and disease have pushed up the prices of olive oil, which has also incentivised fraud.

 So why is this not being reported fully in the UK?
-We wanted to look into the issue further, so we spoke with the government’s Agriculture and Horticulture Development Board to find out more about what’s going on.
+We wanted to look into the issue further, so we spoke to some industry bodies to find out more about what’s going on.

 From our discussions, we learned that according to EU rules, malpractices with olive oil are not allowed to be publicised as it would disadvantage one product in favour of others.
 Frankly, in our opinion, this is not good enough, the criminals that are trying to make a short term profit from these rising prices are damaging the good reputation of the olive oil industry.
 The public should be made aware that the EU and British governments are working hard to identify and prevent these criminals adulterating our food.